Destruction (band): History

-On 16 July 2021, Destruction performed at the Area 53 Festival in Leoben without rhythm guitarist Mike Sifringer.
+On 16 July 2021, Destruction performed at the Area 53 Festival in Leoben without longtime guitarist Mike Sifringer.
 Schmier explained in a Facebook post that Sifringer had not answered his emails and questioned his status, and that there was a problem that led to the decision to continue without him and would release a statement planned for 19 August.
 Sifringer's departure was confirmed that day and was replaced by new guitarist Martin Furia, followed by the release of a new single titled "State of Apathy", featuring the band's first recording appearance with Furia.
 On 13 August, the sixth live album Live Attack was released.
-On 16 December, a music video of the title track from the sixteenth studio album Diabolical was released.
+On 16 December, a music video of the title track from the fourteenth studio album Diabolical was released.
 The album was released on 8 April 2022 in celebration of the band's 40th anniversary.